eolseng/pg6102-practice/README.md

 and messages the other services via RabbitMQ on creation of new accounts.

 ## Supporting services
 * **PostgreSQL** database for persistent storage.
 * **Consul** as discovery service.
 * **Redis** for storing active sessions.
 * **RabbitMQ** as message-broker.
+    * Uses the `service.action.exchangetype` naming scheme for exchanges, e.g. `user.created.fx` for a fanout-exchange ('fx') used when new users are created.

 ### Table of ports
 | Name:     | Type:     | Port  |